Bucket policy

 }

-You can retrieve the user ID by following instructions in the Yandex Identity and Access Management documentation.
+You can retrieve the user ID by following this guide in the Yandex Identity and Access Management documentation.

 Sample configurations